ColPanic/panic-backend-stack/README.md

 > **Complete backend infrastructure for AI applications in a single Docker Compose stack**

 A production-ready, open-source backend services stack designed specifically for AI applications.
-Provides PostgreSQL with vector extensions, Redis caching, ChromaDB for embeddings, and MinIO object storage - everything you need to build scalable AI applications.
+Provides PostgreSQL with vector extensions, Redis caching, ChromaDB for embeddings, MinIO object storage, and RabbitMQ message queue - everything you need to build scalable AI applications.

 ## 🚀 Quick Start